Preparing for IUI

 For Her

-When trying to get pregnant or preparing for IUI, women should watch out for:
+When trying to conceive or preparing for IUI, women should:

-• Exposure to environmental toxins like pesticides and heavy metals
+• Minimize exposure to environmental toxins, like pesticides and heavy metals

 For Him

-When trying to conceive or going into IUI, men should avoid:
+When trying to conceive or preparing for IUI, men should:

-• Excessive/high heat near the scrotum like saunas or hot tubs
+• Avoid high heat near the scrotum, like using saunas or hot tubs

 FAQs